jswithalex/BACE-Winter2015/best_practices.md

 ## Variable Names Matter (and so does Design)

 There is a saying that goes something like "the hardest part of programming is naming things".
 It is so true because naming a variable affects how you think about it in relation to other variables in your program and also to the program's overall design.
 So, how do we avoid this problem?
 In the long term, you want to be thinking about the overarching design of your program so that the names are meaningful and non-contradictory.
-In the short and long term, you want them to be descriptive and easy to read so that you can reduce your and others' cognitive load while trying to solve a problem.
+In the short term, you want them to be descriptive and easy to read so that you can reduce your and others' cognitive load while trying to solve a problem.

 Here's an example: